 - Orthopedic: This type of physical therapy is usually in an outpatient setting for people who have sustained an injury to the musculoskeletal system.
 These include sprains, fractures, and conditions such as tendonitis.
 Patients recovering from orthopedic surgery are also referred to this type of physical therapy.

-- Geriatric: Geriatric physical therapy is focused on balance, posture, and total body strength for older persons who are experiencing normal aging.
+- Geriatric: Geriatric physical therapy is focused on balance, posture, and total body strength for older persons focus on experiencing normal aging.
 Common conditions helped through geriatric physical therapy are arthritis, osteoporosis, Alzheimer's disease, and hip replacement.

 - Neurological: For individuals with neurological complications such as ALS, brain injury, cerebral palsy, multiple sclerosis, Parkinson's disease, spinal cord injury, and stroke, physical therapists help improve functioning.
 Common problems of patients with neurological disorders include paralysis, vision impairment, poor balance, and difficulty walking.